Jola people: Culture

+The Horned Initiation Mask, Ejumba, is used in the male initiation ceremony taking place in Jola culture.
+The initiation happens once every generation.
+The mask itself is made of woven fibers and topped with animal horns.
+These masks are not popular among art historians because they are not made from wood, the traditional material masks are seen to be made out of.
+As well, not many of these masks exist anymore because of the fibers being destroyed easily.
+The function behind the Ejumba is not known by most historians.
+The mask can also be found worn in other cultures in south Senegal, Guine-Bissau, and Gambia, like the Manding and the Balante.
+It is still most notably referred back to the Jola.

 Elders are considered very important in Jola society and are believed to possess occult powers and guard societal traditions.
 In villages, a council of elders make many of the daily decisions for the community and exert much influence.
 Despite the patriarchal nature of Jola society, many women played major roles in the community and were often members in village councils, religious leaders, and landowners.
 Women are also important as cultivators of wet rice fields in which they predominated.
 Polygamy and genital mutilation are not practiced by the Jola although outside influence has made these more common in certain villages.

 Music

 Ekonting

 The ekonting is a three-string gourd instrument, the folk lute of the Jola people.
 It has an internal pass through body dowel stick with a round gourd body and its sound box is made of a hemispherical calabash, with a nailed goatskin.
 Before the invention of nails, palm tree thorns or wood pegs were used as nails.
 The three strings, which are attached to a long neck, today are nylon fishing line.
 Before, they were made of palm tree roots (Jola language: kuhall kata kubekel).
 The neck is a bamboo stick (Mandinka language: bangoe) that passes through the calabash to the other side.
 A hole is made in the sound box to allow the sound to escape.
 The bridge of the ekonting is not fixed to its skin as many lutes are.
 It is free, and can be moved back and forth on the skin of the sound box and it is always held in position by the pressure of the strings when it is in playing position.